Your guide to starting solids

 Iron is one important nutrient babies will need at this age, so the first foods introduced should be rich in iron.
 Pureed meat is a great source of iron and recommended as one of your child's first foods.
 Iron-fortified infant cereals are another great option.
 Not only are they designed to provide essential nutrients in a small serving, perfect for a small tummy that can’t hold much food at one time, but they are soft and easy to swallow.
 Start with a thinner consistency, and move to a thicker texture as your baby gets used to eating from a spoon.
 Introducing new textures and flavours at the appropriate time is important in reducing the risk of later feeding difficulties and establishing healthy eating habits.

-Tips for baby’s first spoonful of food
+Tips for baby’s first spoonful and avoiding food refusal.

 • Offer your baby breastmilk or your baby’s formula feed before solids so they won’t be fussy or too hungry.